 - a.
 If at the end of a match neither competitor has scored, the winner is decided by Hantei. - b.
-If at the end of a match both competitors have an equal amount of scores, the winner is decided by Hantei. - 3.
+If at the end of a match both competitors have an equal amount of scores, the winner is decided by Hantei. - c.
+The victor can also be decided through sudden death, which means that the first person to score will win the match. - 3.
 One (1) Ippon = two (2) Waza-ari